Sherlemious/IGCSE-CS-PC-Transpiler/README.md

 # IGCSE CS PseudoCode Transpiler
-This program translates the Pseudocode syntax studied in the IGCSE Computer Science 0478 Syllabus as no other application is available to do this.
+This program translates the Pseudocode syntax studied in the IGCSE Computer Science 0478 Syllabus as there is no application that does so.

 ## Note
 This program is still under development and won't be fully functional for a while.
 For any suggestions or bug reports, please send me a message on Github.
 If you liked it, please don't forget to star this repository.
 Thanks!